Squinkz/gf_depth_to_mesh/README.md

 # Grim Fandango Depth Buffer to Mesh

-This script reconstructs textured meshes from Grim Fandango depth buffers, background images, and camera setup data.
+This script reconstructs meshes from Grim Fandango depth buffers, background images, and camera setup data.

 The output is a set of binary `.PLY` meshes with vertex colors.